Electrical Power Equations

 While these formulas give us the numerical value of the work being done, it is important to remember that they represent only one side of the electrical story.

-In a balanced three-phase system, Active Power is the “Real” power.
+In an AC circuit, Active Power is the “Real” power.

 It is the energy that is permanently consumed by the load and converted into useful output, such as